 The Girl and I had breakfast, I finished cleaning up the dishes, and I put a load of laundry in.
 I grabbed the Discovery TX-500 transceiver and PA500 amplifier and carried them out to the rig.
 The Girl and I headed out and I noticed the wind was already up.
 I knew it was going to be windy at the lake.

-I decided to activation Washoe Lake State Park again.
+I decided to activate Washoe Lake State Park again.
 I intended to do some testing of a new off-center fed dipole, but decided that it was too windy.
 So I used the Chameleon MPAS 2.0 in vertical configuration again.
 It is one of my go-to antennas.

 Before setting up the station, The Girl and I had a nice walk along the shore of Washoe Lake.
 There were lots of pretty flowers.
 A very pretty Girl posed for me in the flowers, and then went on a crazy roll to demonstrate she is no lady.